DataDog/hiring-engineers/answers.md

 - poor education
 - high crime

-One difficult part that I foresee is figuring out how to read the metrics that the game internally tracks.
+One foreseeable difficulty is to figure out how to read the metrics that the game internally tracks.
 After hooking up all the metrics, we can use Datadog to monitor all these scenarios in a dashboard and trigger alerts.

 - When the city's monthly revenue is close or below the expenses of the city, trigger a warning; when it is dire, trigger an alert
 - When a power plant's condition depreciates below 70%, trigger an alert to replace the power plant.
 (Very important for nuclear power plants)